Christopher Farm Internship

 Minimum Length of Stay: Anything less than two months will be a volunteer position.
 Preference is given to those who can stay for the full season.

 Educational Opportunities: We believe that a just and local food system is an imperative part of addressing food security, the health of our local economy, and the health of our planet.
 Teaching others how to raise food, the building block of that system, is what inspires us to host interns.
 We have over 25 years of experience with a variety of production practices and techniques and we want to share that knowledge as widely as we can.
 This happens both through hands-on learning and discussion.
-Video and literary resources are also available for interns.
+Video and literary resources are also available for interns and we take field trips to other farms to help provide exposure and connection with the local food system.

 Skills Desired: We are looking for people who have experience with physical labor and hopefully agriculture or food production.
 We want curious people who are always interested in learning more, and who work to make the world a better place.
 Communication, responsibility, initiative, and motivation are imperative.
 It is important to be able to follow directions, work quickly and efficiently, and to be able to recognize that any criticism is not personal.
 We want you to do work that you are proud to take ownership of.
 We want you to be an essential part of the farm.
 And we want you to learn.

-Stipend: A $1000/month stipend is offered to full-season interns and $500/month to partial-season interns.
-Past interns report that they saved more money with our room/board/stipend system than they were able to in jobs that payed hourly.
+Stipend: A $1000/month stipend is offered.
+Past interns report that they saved more money with our room/board/stipend system than they were able to in jobs that paid hourly.